 Coastal Ecuador is largely covered in dry forest, which makes the lush green Pacoche Forest all the more unique and ecologically complex.
 Forests such as Pacoche once covered vast areas of the coastal region and were home to an enormous wealth and diversity of species.Now they have been reduced to a dispersed chain of forest remnants under constant threat and facing an uncertain future.

 The route chosen for this walk is specifically away from the typical tourist trails in Pacoche forest, and should appeal to those with a keen interest in nature.
-The forest is home to hundreds of bird species, as well as a unique species of howler monkey endemic to the forest.
-After spending a few hours with our specialist nature guide, we enjoy fresh fruit and a refreshing drink at the end of the route before heading back to the ship.
+The forest is home to hundreds of bird species, as well as a unique species of howler monkey.
+After spending a few hours with our specialist nature guide, we enjoy fresh fruit and a refreshing drink before heading back to the ship.